ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 all the new brands...
 While you're at it, guess how many of the `lightBlueGradient`-s stayed either light or blue in any of the new brands' GUI-s.
 Yep, you guessed it right: almost none.
 Moreover, many visual elements used in several places in the current version -- just because it was all, say, yellowish -- were going to get a completely different look in the new revision.
-Then, let's not forget that instead of 4 localizations we were going to support 7.
+And finally, let's not forget that instead of 4 localizations we were going to support 7.
+What an epic surprise...

+So, the next time you get an idea of calling something a `redHeader` or a `rightColumn`, may be just stop for a moment, and think if that's really the best you can do.